-Each year the Virginia Tech Police Department gives students and employees the opportunity to participate in Police Academy and learn more about the work the university's law enforcement officers do every day.
+Each year the Virginia Tech Police Department gives students and employees the opportunity to participate in a civilian Police Academy and learn more about the work the university's law enforcement officers do every day.

 Through a mix of classroom and hands-on activities participants learn about safety and law enforcement procedures and tactics.

-“The academy helps people get to know the police department and learn what officers do on a daily basis,” said Officer Daniel Guilliams with the department’s Community Outreach Unit.
-Guilliams coordinates the academy, which uses several members of the police department to teach different topics.
+“The academy helps people get to know the police department and learn what officers do on a daily basis,” said Officer Daniel Guilliams with the department’s Community Services Unit.
+Guilliams coordinates the academy sessions, with assistance from several members of the police department to teach different topics.

-One of the most popular sessions lets participants drive a police car with lights and sirens through an obstacle course.
+One of the most popular sessions is traveling to the range and learning about gun safety.
 During the course, participants also investigate a mock crime scene and present their findings to the class.